JKSNS/JKSNS/README.md

 # Welcome!

 ## About Me
-I'm currently studying Cybersecurity at Brigham Young University (BYU).
+My names Jackson Stephens and I'm currently studying Cybersecurity at Brigham Young University (BYU).
 - I use GitHub as a digital portfolio to showcase my personal projects and coursework.

 Feel free to connect with me for collaborations or any inquiries: